microsoft/azure-redcap-paas/Terraform/README.md

 1. Next, deploy the source code from the github repo

     - The command to deploy the source is in the `terraform output` as `deploy_source`
+    - To get the value of the `deploy_source` output variable use this command:

+      ```sh
+      terraform output -raw deploy_source
+      ```

 ## Configure REDCap WVD Workstations

+> Ansible can automate configuration on Windows machines; however, the Ansible playbooks must be run from a Linux OS (Ubuntu, REDHat, CentOS, etc.).

 Configuration of secure workstations will be automated using Ansible.
 The `site.yml` [Ansible Playbook](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html) found in this repo relies on a few variables needed to  domain join your virtual machines.
 Rather then saving credentials to the repo (never a good thing) we'll use `ansible-vault` to encrypt contents leveraging [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) and pass in a `secrets.yml` file on the ansible-playbook run.